freemint/teradesk/readme.txt

-icons  at  will,  or  use other icon files (e.g. one can rename DESKICON.RSC and/or  DESKCICN.RSC  used by the built-in desktop of TOS 2/3/4 to ICONS.RSC and  CICONS.RSC respectively, and use them with TeraDesk, but any files used must contain some icons which are essential to TeraDesk- see below).
+icons  at  will,  or  use other icon files (e.g. one can rename DESKICON.RSC and/or  DESKCICN.RSC  used by the built-in desktop of TOS 2/3/4 to ICONS.RSC and  CICONS.RSC respectively, and use them with TeraDesk, but any files used should contain some icons which are essential to TeraDesk- see below).

 Tera Desktop,  since  V2.0,  handles icons by name, not by index.
 Icons with the following names  (or  their  translated  equivalents)  should  always be